Julmgc/Laravel-Store-API/README.md

 php artisan db:seed

+To run your server type:

+php artisan serve

 In order to use this app you should use an application for HTTP client, like postman, insomnia, etc.</font>

 </div>